-The last thing you want is to get audited or have the IRS after you just because you forgot those quarterly or annual tax filings.
+The last thing you want is to face an audit or attract the attention of the IRS simply because you forgot those quarterly or annual tax filings.
 Depending on the type of business structure you’ve created for your startup, you will have various tax requirements; including estimated tax payments, corporate tax payments, 1099s for contractors or freelancers and other filings.

 7- Maintain cash flow visibility.

 Because you are so busy, you may not realize that there are outstanding payments from your client base.
 Any late payments here could infringe upon the cash flow you need to keep your startup humming along.

 With a bookkeeper working for you, they can stay on top of this and send out reminders to ensure your cash flow remains optimal.

 This will also look good when it’s time to seek another round of funding because you can show positive cash flow you might not have been able to show without that assistance.